themirrazz/hostblock/README.md

 Blocks popular social media and chatting apps, including YouTube.
 Also blocks sending messages via the "Chat" feature in Google Docs, Sheets, and Slides.

 ## Unleaded
-Blocks ads an trackers, including ones not blocked by uBlock Origin by default.
+Blocks ads and trackers, including ones not blocked by uBlock Origin by default.